 Shadrach, Meshach, and Abednego were young Hebrew men who were living as exiles in Babylon after Judah was conquered by Babylon.
 They had risen to positions of power in the Babylon court, but when the king asked them to worship an idol, they refused.
 King Nebuchadnezzar then had them thrown into a fiery furnace, but God delivered them and demonstrated His sovereignty over all nations.
 These free, printable Shadrach, Meshach, and Abednego Bible activities will help kids learn about these three biblical heroes and remind them of God's sovereignty.

 Silas was a member of early church in Jerusalem who went with Paul and Barnabas to deliver the Jerusalem council's letter to the church at Antioch.
 He also was a Paul's partner on a portion of Paul's second missionary journey.
 Below you'll find printable Bible lesson activities for children about Silas such as word searches, puzzles, coloring pages, and more.

-Simeon was an old man who spent his days at the temple waiting and hoping to see the Messiah.
-When Mary and Joseph took Jesus to the temple as a baby, Simeon saw Jesus and declared that He was, in deed, the Messiah.
-Anna was also waiting for the Messiah and at the temple when Jesus came in.
-She also testified to Jesus as the Messiah.
+Simeon was an old man who spent his days at the temple praying, waiting and hoping to see the anticipated Messiah.
+He knew the Scriptures had promised that the Messiah would come about this time.
+When Mary and Joseph took Jesus to the temple as a baby, Simeon saw Jesus and declared that He was, indeed, the Messiah!
+It must have been a great day for Simeon as he believed his life was now complete.

 Stephen was a leader in the early church.
 We read about him in the Book of Acts.
 He was a servant and witness to Jesus, but when the Jewish leadership became angry with him, they stoned him.
 Paul was among those who wanted him dead.